BestTimesToVisit.com Logo

 Metlink Buses

-Wellington's primary public transport network, Metlink buses cover the city and surrounding suburbs extensively.
-They are your go-to for getting around the CBD, to the airport, and to popular spots like Zealandia.
+Wellington's primary public transport network, Metlink buses cover the city and its surrounding suburbs extensively.
+They are reliable for getting to most attractions and residential areas, especially if you're staying outside the immediate CBD.

 Cost:Fares are zone-based, typically ranging from NZ$3.50 to NZ$7.00 for a single adult fare.
-A Snapper card offers discounts.
+A Snapper card offers discounted fares.

-Tip:Download the Metlink app for real-time bus tracking and journey planning – it's a lifesaver.
-Avoid paying with cash if possible; Snapper cards are reloadable and offer cheaper fares.
-Make sure to signal the driver clearly as you approach your stop by pressing the button or pulling the cord.
+Tip:Download the 'Metlink' app for real-time bus tracking and journey planning – it's indispensable.
+Avoid paying with cash if possible; the Snapper card (available at dairies and service stations) is much cheaper and easier.
+Make sure to signal the driver clearly as you approach your stop, and don't be afraid to ask if you're unsure about your route.

 Wellington Cable Car

-An iconic Wellington experience, the Cable Car ascends from Lambton Quay to the Wellington Botanic Garden.
-It's a charming and efficient way to reach the gardens and enjoy panoramic city views.
+An iconic Wellington experience, the Cable Car ascends from Lambton Quay in the CBD to the Wellington Botanic Garden.
+It's a charming way to get to the gardens and offers fantastic panoramic views of the city and harbour.

-Wellington's compact CBD is very walkable, and the waterfront promenade is perfect for a stroll or bike ride.
-Cycling is becoming more popular with dedicated lanes in some areas.
+Wellington's compact CBD is very walkable, and many attractions are clustered together.
+Cycling is also becoming more popular, with dedicated cycle lanes in some areas.

 Cost:Free for walking.
-Bike hire can range from NZ$30-50 per day.
+Bike hire can range from NZ$30-NZ$60 per day.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.